 The forces for the attack consisted of 265 commandos and 346 Royal Navy personnel.

 Central to the plan was HMS Campbeltown, a First World War-era destroyer that had been obtained from the American navy in 1940.
-Stripped of much of its equipment, it was fitted with extra armour at the bow, which was filled with 4.5 tonnes of high explosives.
+Stripped of much of its equipment, it was fitted with extra armor at the bow, which was filled with 4.5 tons of high explosives.
 The chimney stacks were cut to make it look more like a German ship during its approach.

 Accompanying the Campbeltown were two destroyers and a flotilla of motorboats, some to provide fire support and others to transport personnel out at the end of the raid.

 The Germans had around 5,000 troops in the St Nazaire area.
 28 guns, ranging in caliber from 75mm to 280mm, guarded the port against attacks from the sea, while 43 anti-aircraft guns could also be turned against naval targets.